exasol/row-level-security/doc/user_guide/user_guide.md

 As an example we are going to create a small set of tables and contents in a schema called `SIMPLE_SALES`.

-### Role-based security

-Role-based security is a way to secure a table by assigning one or more roles to each user and specifying the roles which are allowed to see a row for each row in the table.

-#### Installing the Administration Scripts
+### Installing the Administration Scripts

 RLS provides functions that make administration of RLS more user-friendly.

 **Important:** all the scripts must be created in the same schema as the tables that you plan to protect with row-level-security.

 To install the administration scripts, run the SQL batch file `administration-sql-scripts-<last-version>.sql`.

+### Role-based security

+Role-based security is a way to secure a table by assigning one or more roles to each user and specifying the roles which are allowed to see a row for each row in the table.

 #### Creating Roles